Bank of Hawaii to close 40 branches temporarily

-Bank of Hawaii said tonight that it will temporarily close 40 of its 68 branches across the state and the West Pacific Region due to the spread of the new coronavirus.
+Bank of Hawaii said Monday that it will temporarily close 40 of its 68 branches across the state and the West Pacific Region due to the spread of the new coronavirus.

 “Temporarily streamlining our branch operations will help Bank of Hawaii sustain resources, follow social distancing recommendations, and provide the best possible service to our customers during this challenging time,” Bankoh Chairman, President and CEO Peter Ho said in a statement.